yenju0249/Robot-Friends/README.md

 To run the project:

-Clone this repo
+1.Clone this repo
-Run npm install
+2.Run npm install
 Run npm start